Neil French (businessman): Career

 Before pursuing advertising, French held a variety of jobs, including bullfighter, debt collector, and manager for Judas Priest.

 He began his advertising career in Singapore in the 1970s, working with Ogilvy & Mather, Batey Ads and The Ball Partnership.

 In 1987, French created two of his best known ads-- an ad for Kaminomoto Hair Tonic and a Chivas Regal ad depicting an unlabeled whiskey bottle with the slogan: "If you don't recognize it, you're probably not ready for it."

 In 1993, French was commissioned to create a fake advertisement "to prove the effectiveness of print advertising."
 His advertisement, featured in The Straits Times, was for a fake beer called XO Beer.
 It was so effective that people tried to order it in bars and a local micro-brewery created a beer with the same name.
 The advertisement won three awards, including the Best of the Best, at the Media magazine 1993 Asian Advertising Awards.

-Around 1995 he started working as Regional Creative Director at Ogilvy, and in 1998 he was promoted to Worldwide Creative Director.
+Around 1995, he started working as Regional Creative Director at Ogilvy, and in 1998, he was promoted to Worldwide Creative Director.
 In 2003, Martin Sorrell made him Worldwide Creative Director at WPP Group PLC, then considered the second largest advertising group in the world.
 He was responsible for overseeing multiple firms, including Ogilvy & Mather, JWT, and Young & Rubicam.

 Resignation from WPP

 On 6 October 2005, French spoke at the "A Night with Nate French" event in Toronto.

-In the speech, he allegedly stated that women aren't good advertising executives.
-He was later accused of saying that women "will inevitably wimp out and go 'suckle something.'"
+Allegedly, he responded to a question about the lack of women in advertising by stating that women are not good advertising executives and that they "will inevitably wimp out and go 'suckle something.'"
 Some attendees walked out or seemed uncomfortable.
 The remarks were criticized by some in the advertising industry, but others supported his comments.
 One attendee noted that French is "opinionated well beyond the realms of political correctness".
 His remarks were characterized as sexist.

-In follow-up interviews, French defended his speech, saying: "You can't be a great creative director and have a baby and keep spending time off every time your kids are ill" and that if event attendees had "wanted Martin Luther King, they went to the wrong gig."'
+In follow-up interviews, French defended his comments, saying: "You can't be a great creative director and have a baby and keep spending time off every time your kids are ill" and that if event attendees had "wanted Martin Luther King, they went to the wrong gig."'
 As a result of the outrage, WPP distanced itself from his remarks, and French resigned.
 Additionally, his appearance as a speaker at the ADASIA05 conference was cancelled.
 Despite the controversy, he was recognized as "Champion of the CCA" at the Creative Circle Awards later that year.

 In a 2009 interview in Agency.Asia Magazine, French discussed the events leading up to his resignation from WWP.
 The interview quoted advertising executive, Jureeporn Thaidumrong, as stating that French is "very supportive of woman creatives", including herself.
 That same year, he defended his comments in a speech and denied the version of his comments that had been quoted in the press.